Click to go HOME

 G12 handset.
 Number card holder also labeled "Push for recall"

-(Image courtesy of AT&T Archives and History Center, San Antonio.)
+(Image courtesy of AT&T Archives and History Center, San Antonio.
+Used with permission.)

 TouchAMatic prototype